 Day 4: Contemporary Istanbul

-We'll explore the cosmopolitan side of Istanbul today with a walking tour of a new town neighborhood, with Art Nouveau facades, restaurants, and trendy boutiques.
+We'll explore the cosmopolitan side of Istanbul today with a walking tour of a New District neighborhood, with Art Nouveau facades, restaurants, and trendy boutiques.
 Along the side streets we'll enjoy a progressive lunch of local specialties during a culinary treasure hunt.
 Later this afternoon we'll find our way back to Karaköy through the alleys of the trendy Galata neighborhood, mingling with locals in their daily routine.
 If you're interested, your guide will help arrange for you to be rejuvenated at a Turkish bath later today.
-Walking: moderate.

 Day 5: The Bosphorus and a Taste of Asia

 Today is devoted to the Bosphorus, the strait separating Europe and Asia.
 We'll start the day early, leaving the hotel to enjoy a mouth-watering, traditional Turkish brunch together along the Bosphorus.
 Then we'll take a scenic cruise on this busy waterway, seeing grand palaces, colorful neighborhoods, and the bustling life of Istanbul.
-We'll disembark on Asia in Kadiköy, once a historic town, now a modern commercial and residential district.
+We'll disembark on Asia in Kadiköy, once a historic town and now a modern commercial and residential district.
 After lunch together we'll explore this vibrant neighborhood of shops and markets, from fishmongers and grocers to boutiques and olive oil stores.
 Late this afternoon we'll catch a public ferry "back to Europe" for dinner on your own.
-Boat: 2½ hrs.
-Walking: light.

 Day 6: Art and Archaeological Treasures